tnitn/SPARQL-project/README.md

 The aim of this project is to compare the efficiency of TüNDRA (.conllu) and SPARQL (.ttl) query languages for retrieving data from linguistic treebanks.

 ### Material
 The same databank *UD English-ParTUT* was used to illustrate the difference in queries.
-The .conllu treebank was accessed directly via [Tündra web tool.](https://weblicht.sfs.uni-tuebingen.de/Tundra/) The .ttl treebank was first downloaded from the [Universal Dependencies website](https://universaldependencies.org/) in the .conllu format, and then transformed into .ttl format with the help of [ConLL-RDF tool.](https://github.com/acoli-repo/conll-rdf) Some further changes were then made to the .ttl file which will be further described in the Description section.
+The .conllu treebank was accessed directly via [Tündra web tool.](https://weblicht.sfs.uni-tuebingen.de/Tundra/) The .ttl treebank was first downloaded from the [Universal Dependencies website](https://universaldependencies.org/) in the .conllu format, and then transformed into .ttl format with the help of [ConLL-RDF tool](https://github.com/acoli-repo/conll-rdf) ([en_partut.ttl](en_partut.ttl)).
+Some further changes were then made to the .ttl file which will be further described in the Description section, with the final file used for querying being [en_partut_adapted.ttl](en_partut_adapted.ttl).

 ## Description
 ### .ttl adaptation